FatulM/shamsi_date/README.md

     final str = 'today is: ${Georgian.now()}';
 }
 ```
-It is recommended that you use toString() of Jalali and Georgian dates only for development purpose,
-like for debugging, logging or ...
+Use toString() of Jalali and Georgian dates only for development purpose, like for debugging, logging or ...
-You should use custom formatter for showing dates on UI.
+*You should* use custom formatter for showing dates on UI.

 *Note* also that you do not need for example to use `int.parse()` on formatter output of
 `Jalali.now().formatter.m` for accessing it's month, simply use `Jalali.now().month`.